 Replacement of Gee Gee Bridge

-Roads and Maritime Services is planning to build a new bridge over the Wakool River on the Swan Hill to Deniliquin Road, 37km east of Swan Hill.
-The project is part of the NSW Government’s Bridges for the Bush program, which aims to improve freight productivity in regional areas.
+Roads and Maritime Services is planning to build a new bridge over the Wakool River on the Swan Hill to Deniliquin Road, (also known as Noorong Road), 37 kilometres east of Swan Hill.
+The $23 million project is part of the NSW Government’s Bridges for the Bush program, which aims to improve freight productivity in regional areas.

 Gee Gee Bridge was built in 1929.
 It is a Dare type timber truss bridge and is listed on the State Heritage Register.
 The bridge has a single traffic lane and vehicles give way to oncoming traffic.